mediassumani/TrackHub/README.md

 # TrackHub </br>
-An inventory iOS App for small business owners to keep track of their products
+An inventory iOS App written in Swift for small business owners to keep track of their products

 <img src= "Screenshots/launchscreen.jpg" width = 250 height = 400> </br>
 # CORE CONCEPT